paul-thebaud/func-client/website/docs/about.md

 framework-agnostic and can integrate with any Web app using JavaScript or TypeScript, and with any data source.

-- Modular, highly extensible and fully tree shakable thanks to functional programming
+- Modular, highly extensible and fully tree-shakable thanks to functional programming
 - Ready to use functions to integrate with any [JSON:API](https://jsonapi.org/) and JSON REST backends